Type Directors Club: Scholarships

+The Beatrice Warde Scholarship stands to commemorate Beatrice Warde, the first female member of TDC, and all her contributions to the field of typography and to the TDC.

 Winners receive a $5,000 USD award as well as a free one-year student membership to the TDC, offering discounts and other opportunities for conferences and events.

 Previous winners of the award include Doah Kwon (2022) Ximena Amaya (2021), Tatiana Lopez (2020), Blossom Liu (2019), Anna Skoczeń (2018), Tasnima Tanzim (2017), Ania Wieluńska (2016), and Rebecca Bartola (2015).